BleepEcosystem/BLEEP-/DEVLOG.md

 **1. Intent status endpoint gap**

 The `/rpc/connect/intents/{id}/status` endpoint currently returns `"Intent not found"` for intents that are confirmed visible in the pending pool via `/rpc/connect/intents/pending`.
-This is an indexing gap between the L4 intent pool and the per-ID status query endpoint.
-It does not affect intent submission, pool accumulation, or auction logic.
 Fix: wire the L4 pool's intent store to the status endpoint's lookup path.

-**2. Winterfell prover activation**

-`BlockValidityAir` circuit and constraint system are fully defined. `winterfell::Prover::prove()` and `winterfell::verify()` require wiring to the `FRI` cryptographic backend and benchmarking against the 3,000ms slot budget on representative validator hardware.
-The key unknown: proof generation time on commodity hardware for a 4,096-transaction block.
-This benchmark must be published before public testnet validator operator onboarding.
+**2. STARK constraint coverage** ← *Primary Phase 6 priority*

+`BlockValidityAir` (base circuit) uses a trivially-satisfied transition constraint. `ExtendedBlockValidityAir` (68-column, Sprint 10) is live in production but its transition constraints must be extended to enforce: block-hash preimage knowledge, validator key-pair binding, and epoch consistency.
+Until this is done, the STARK proof demonstrates pipeline timing but does not carry full block-validity soundness.
+This is the primary outstanding work before the "proven execution" pillar is fully realised.

 **3. Multi-node P2P peering**

 Current testnet instances show `0 connected peers` on `GossipBridge`.
 Single-node operation is functionally correct.
-The public testnet milestone requires two or more independent nodes, on separate machines, establishing SPHINCS+-authenticated P2P connections, gossiping blocks, and reaching BFT consensus between them.
-This is the defining demonstration of the network protocol.
+The public testnet milestone requires two or more independent nodes, on separate machines, establishing SPHINCS+-authenticated P2P connections, gossiping blocks and SAL announcements, and reaching BFT consensus between them.

 **4. Sepolia BleepFulfill contract — production address**

 Placeholder address used in current demos.
 Deploying the production `BleepFulfill` contract to Sepolia with a real, Etherscan-verifiable address converts the interchain demo from a development demonstration to a publicly verifiable cross-chain proof.

+**5. MAX_TXS_PER_BLOCK testnet calibration**

+`MAX_TXS_PER_BLOCK` is currently 4,096 (production target).
+The SAL layer is designed and benchmarked at 512 tx/block for Phase 6 testnet hardware (4-core / 8 GB RAM validator nodes).
+Update the testnet configuration constant before opening public validator registration.

 ---